(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

 MPH 655 Public Health Practice

-This course is designed to introduce students to the skills needed in the public health workplace.
-The course is aligned with the core competencies for public health professionals developed by the Council on Linkages.
-The class sessions are based on regular feedback from faculty, public health practitioners, and students.
-Topics include: building and sustaining coalitions or partnerships, writing technical reports and grants, using program management tools, budgeting, reviewing public health evidence, addressing vulnerable populations, assessing performance, influencing health policy, and delivering and monitoring public health intervention.
+This course is designed to introduce students to building and sustaining coalitions or partnerships, writing in public health,, using program management tools, reviewing public health evidence, addressing vulnerable populations, assessing performance, influencing health policy, and delivering and monitoring public health intervention.
+Cr 3.

 MPH 660 Health Policy